edsoncelio/loki/docs/sources/send-data/promtail/cloud/eks/_index.md

 In this tutorial we'll use [eksctl][eksctl], a simple command line utility for creating and managing Kubernetes clusters on Amazon EKS.
 AWS requires creating many resources such as IAM roles, security groups and networks, by using `eksctl` all of this is simplified.

 > We're not going to use a Fargate cluster.
-Do note that if you want to use Fargate daemonset are not allowed, the only way to ship logs with EKS Fargate is to run a fluentd or fluentbit or Promtail as a sidecar and tee your logs into a file.
+Do note that if you want to use Fargate DaemonSet are not allowed, the only way to ship logs with EKS Fargate is to run a fluentd or fluentbit or Promtail as a sidecar and tee your logs into a file.
 For more information on how to do so, you can read this [blog post][blog ship log with fargate].

 ```bash